kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 ### Options

 ```
       --bastion-interval duration      Time to wait between restarting bastions (default 5m0s)
       --cloudonly                      Perform rolling update without confirming progress with k8s
       --fail-on-drain-error            The rolling-update will fail if draining a node fails. (default true)
       --fail-on-validate-error         The rolling-update will fail if the cluster fails to validate. (default true)
       --force                          Force rolling update, even if no changes
   -h, --help                           help for cluster
       --instance-group strings         List of instance groups to update (defaults to all if not specified)
+      --instance-group-roles strings   If specified, only instance groups of the specified role will be updated
   -i, --interactive                    Prompt to continue after each instance is updated
       --master-interval duration       Time to wait between restarting masters (default 5m0s)
       --node-interval duration         Time to wait between restarting nodes (default 4m0s)
   -y, --yes                            Perform rolling update immediately, without --yes rolling-update executes a dry-run
 ```

 ### Options inherited from parent commands